 Being shortlisted from 9000 entries is a real honour!
 Have a look at the finalist photographs here

 It’s great to have my work recognized, I’ve won a few awards in my short but intense career and I’m incredibly grateful for those but sometimes I question if the jury has been rigged or if I really deserve them.
 It’s my nature, I’ve been transparent way before it became trendy to be so.
-To me, there’s no better recognition than being constantly busy and running a steady business.
+To me, there’s no better recognition than happy clients and steady regular business.
 For the next couple of weeks, I’m fully booked and will be working until the very last minute before going on holiday, I can’t be any happier with this.

 Have you won an award on your field or industry?
 How did you feel about it?
 Are you competitive at all?
-Let me know in the comments below.
+Let me know in the comments.